nosey-dewdrop/nosey-dewdrop/README.md

 👩🏻‍💻 I love computer science.
 I like it because I don't like people who are rude, selfish, egoistic.
 So, I want to rely on myself only, work from anywhere I want and in anytime I want :=)

 I listen to progressive rock and classical music.
 Not only because I am such an elitist, I enjoy complex harmonies and unexpected parts in their music.
 I listen to anything that is artistic.
 I don't understand about genres.
 Music is in our hearts, I love music.🎹🎶
 📚 I read a lot.
 Really, a lot.
 I have a room for my books - a Damumya library.
-I like reading novels, philosophy. 📖 All in all, I have lost my only chance of happiness in such a pragmatic world with idealistic soul.
+I like reading novels, philosophy. 📖 All in all, I have lost my only chance of happiness in such a pragmatic world with an idealistic soul.
 So, art is the only place for me to dream. :=) 🌌

 My favorite artists are Dostoevsky, Beethoven, Shakespeare, David Gilmour. 💐 I love Pink Floyd, Radiohead, King Crimson, Led Zeppelin.
 I like crochetting.